Efficient Hamiltonian, structure and trace distance learning of Gaussian states: Notations and Background

 Furthermore, the two problems also share some technical aspects; for instance, in constrast to the discrete case, the underlying objects we sample from typically take unbounded values and a finer understanding of concentration is required.
 But the quantum problem poses unique challenges that are not present in the classical case.
-Besides the more complicated functional dependence between the covariance matrix and $H$, we cannot use the quantum state to measure a collection of normal random variables with the covariance matrix given by $\Sigma$.
-Rather, as we will see, it is only possible to sample from Gaussian random variables that have a covariance matrix given by $\Sigma+I/2$.
-As such, the conditional independence structure of this matrix is not the same as the one from the original model, and classical techniques do not readily translate to the quantum case.
-Thus, we see that as it is the case for generalizing classical discrete results to quantum, the lack of conditional independence is the main source of technical difficulties.
+One difference is that the uncertainty principle obstructs from sampling from a multivariate normal with covariance matrix $V$ measuring one copy of the state: we resort to heterodyne measurement which gives as output a multivariate normal with covariance matrix $V+I/2$.
+More importantly, the more complicated functional dependence between the covariance matrix and $H$ makes the analysis more challenging, since entries of $V$ corresponding to the neighborhood of a vertex $i$ are not sufficient by themselves to reconstruct exactly the interactions of $i$ with its neighbors (matrix elements $H_{ij}$).
+This fact can be understood as related to the lack of conditional independence in the quantum case: in general, one cannot reconstruct the state of the system by applying a channel on the complement of vertex $i$ that acts nontrivially only on the vertices connected to $i$.